 4. Digital India

-The Digital India Movement is transforming India, digitally.
-And, the transformation is evident in the virtual field.
+The Digital India Movement is transforming India digitally.
+And the transformation is evident in the virtual field.
 People paying via cards and money transfer apps is commonplace now.
 Indians are accessing Government services electronically on PCs and gadgets, and India is on the cusp of emerging as a knowledge economy.
 It’s all thanks to this flagship program of GOI.

 Why not base your next economics project for college on the Digital India initiative?
-The digital India project class 12 or college will help you understand how disruptive technology like the internet can change things for good.
+The Digital India Project class 12 or college will help you understand how disruptive technology like the internet can change things for good.

 Here are the key factors to be included in your Digital India project for class 12: